Phenomedon/Phenomedon.github.io/_elements/Unsupervised/Cluster_Analysis/kmeans.md

 {: .subsection}

 The standard algorithm used to solve the k-means problem is often just called 'the k-means algorithm.'
-I find this name misleading for two reasons: it makes it easier to confuse the problem posed with the method of solving it, and there is actually more than one algorithm that can solve the problem.
-In order to avoid both these issues, I'm going to use the original name from the computer science literature: Lloyd's algorithm.
+I find this name misleading for two reasons: it promotes conflation of the problem posed with the method of solving it, and there are actually several algorithms that can solve the problem.
+In order to avoid both these issues, I'm going to use the original name from the computer science and pattern recognition communities: Lloyd's algorithm [^5].
+Stuart Lloyd of Bell Laboratories originally proposed the procedure in 1957 for the  purpose of finding the minimal distortion signal quantization in the context of pulse code modulation [^6].

+Unless you're familiar with signal processing, that last sentence probably sounds like some nonsense J.J.
+Abrams used as dialogue in a Star Wars movie.
+Basically, Lloyd was working on transmitting digital signals over a noisy channel.
+The receiver stored {{ils}}k{{ile}} representatives, and each transmitted sample, corrupted by noise over the channel, had to be assigned to one of the {{ils}}k{{ile}} representatives.
+Lloyd offered a solution using the specific {{ils}}k{{ile}} representatives that minimized the distortion between the original signal and the version reconstructed by the receiver.
+Distortion in this case was measured by the power in the difference between the signals &mdash; and this power is just the average square of the noise.
+So Lloyd needed to minimize square error, and historically, we can see why knowing the value of {{ils}}k{{ile}} in advance wasn't so outlandish in the context of signal recovery.

 LLoyd's algorithm is an alternating, iterative procedure that shares structural similarities with expectation maximization algorithms.
 The algorithm performs a greedy optimization at each step in order to avoid examining every possible partition of our data set.
-We can thus find an answer to our k-means problem without the necessity of immortality &mdash; the trade-off is that the solution produced is only guaranteed to be 'locally' optimal in a sense that we'll see later.
+We can thus find an answer to our k-means problem without the necessity of immortality &mdash; the trade-off is that the solution produced is only guaranteed to be 'locally' optimal in a sense that we'll make concrete later.

 The simplicity of Lloyd's algorithm is in large part responsible for the ubiquity of k-means in cluster analysis.
 In it's simplest form, Lloyd's